Skip to main content

 • Use the client’s own language — how do they describe their challenges?

-• Schedule for LinkedIn → set the post for automatic publishing.
+• Schedule post to LinkedIn → set the post for automatic publishing.

 • Publish immediately → push it live on LinkedIn right away.